dojot/docs/source/faq/faq.rst

   { "temperature" : 10.5, "pressure" : 770 }

-- VerneMQ does not need any additional configuration to permit insecure MQTT communication, unlike Mosca.

 On the dashboard some attributes are shown as tables and others as charts.
 How are they chosen/set?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^